Athit Berg

-Athit Berg (อาทิตย์ เบิร์ก; born 11 January 1998) is a professional footballer who plays as a forward or an attacking midfielder for Thai League 1 club Buriram United.
+Athit Berg (อาทิตย์ เบิร์ก; born 11 January 1998) is a professional footballer who plays as a forward or an attacking midfielder for Thai League 1 club Lamphun Warriors.
 Born in Norway, he plays for Thailand internationally.

 International career

 On 12 October 2023, Athit Berg made his first international debut, coming on against Georgia national football team as a substitution for Bordin Phala at the Mikheil Meskhi Stadium.